 If you want to work with 100+ clients in a year, you’ll need to invest in the tools that will make it possible.
 You need to produce the best possible resources and stay super organized with your files without investing all your precious time.

 For me, adding a meal planning program and a practice management software to my arsenal made the biggest difference.
 When your practice gets busy, time becomes your most precious resource.
 Investing in the right tools to make your workflow more efficient is like buying time.

-I use That Clean Life for Business to create meal plans, recipe books, and meal planning guides for my clients.
+I use That Clean Life to create meal plans, recipe books, and meal planning guides for my clients.
 After trying a few practice management programs, Practice Better is my practice management software of choice.
 You can read all about my workflow using these two tools here.

 6. Rent an Office or Co-Working Space

 If you’re only seeing clients online, you can skip this one!
 But if you’re seeing your clients in-person and have been getting away with meeting them in their homes or in a public place, you might need to change this in order to scale.
 When you are traveling around from client-to-client all day, you lose time and won't be able to help as many people.